airbytehq/airbyte/docs/integrations/sources/zendesk-support.md

 4. For **Source name**, enter a name to help you identify this source.
 5. You can use OAuth or an API token to authenticate your Zendesk Support account.
    - To authenticate using OAuth, select **OAuth 2.0** from the Authentication dropdown, then click **Authenticate your Zendesk Support account** to sign in with Zendesk Support and authorize your account.
+6. For **Subdomain**, enter your Zendesk subdomain.
+This is the subdomain found in your account URL.
+For example, if your account URL is `https://MY_SUBDOMAIN.zendesk.com/`, then `MY_SUBDOMAIN` is your subdomain.
+7. (Optional) For **Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
+The data added on and after this date will be replicated.
+If this field is left blank, Airbyte will replicate the data for the last two years by default.
+8. Click **Set up source** and wait for the tests to complete.
 <!-- /env:cloud -->
 <!-- env:oss -->